LB-1185

 Plain Language

-If a reasonable person could be misled into thinking they are talking to a human, the operator must provide a clear and conspicuous disclosure that the service is AI.
-This is a conditional trigger — it applies only when the interaction could mislead a reasonable person.
-Unlike the minor-specific disclosure in Sec.
-3(1), this provision applies to all users but only when the deception threshold is met.
-Compare to CA SB 243, which uses the same conditional reasonable-person standard for general users.
+For all users (not just minors), if a reasonable person could be misled into believing they are talking to a human, the operator must clearly and conspicuously disclose that the service is AI.
+This is a conditional trigger — it only applies when the interaction could mislead a reasonable person.
+Unlike the minor-specific disclosure in Section 3(1), this provision does not specify the form of disclosure (persistent disclaimer vs. session-start) or require periodic reminders, giving operators more flexibility in implementation.

 Statutory Text